jyeo0125/solo-project1/readme.md

 ## Game rules
 -------------------
 - When the game starts, the original image of the picture shows two seconds.
-- Each player move(slide) the piece of the puzzle in each tern.
+- Each player move(drag and drop) the piece of the puzzle in each tern.
 - When one of the players matches the last part of the puzzle (shuffled image), player x is the game winner.